InfiniteInsight/RuffedLemur/README.md

 # RuffledLemur
-Updated version of Netflix's Lemur Certificate Manager
+This is a placeholder for an upcoming updated version of Netflix's Lemur Certificate Manager.